JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [ ] UI Improvements
+    - [ ] Starability rating dynamic star selection rather than select.
     - [ ] update the favicon icon use a custom or your own icon for page rather than default react app
     - [ ] style the form with bootstrap
     - [ ] flash messages for the UI/UX Logging in ,Signing Up,Log entry created success or error occured. refer books api
-    - [ ] introduce image uploading , validating image, preview feature.https://www.youtube.com/watch?v=XlAs-Lid-TA, https://www.youtube.com/watch?v=tYGTjxhzrqY
+    - [ ] introduce image uploading , validating image, preview feature, progress bar of uploading image. https://www.youtube.com/watch?v=XeiOnkEI7XI & thumbnail,cloudinary backend from colt udemy.
-    - [ ] set up proper validation with JOI for inputs and all routes edit,delete,signup,login to avoid dummy data,foul language data.https://www.youtube.com/watch?v=LIkIM5u1mCk
+    - [ ] set up proper validation with JOI for inputs and all routes edit,delete,signup,login to avoid dummy data,foul language data.
     - [x] set dropdown with stars for rating refer react-hook-form docs.
     - [x] red alert div message set up if error occurs while new log entry in the DB.
     - [x] automatic title fill(make it readonly prop) with location corresponding to latitude and longitude Coordinates.https://www.bigdatacloud.com/geocoding-apis/free-reverse-geocode-to-city-api